 The nature of project milestones will vary case by case, but common examples include project approval, beginning and end dates of key phases, client and stakeholder approvals, and important internal or external meetings.

 When it comes to working out your plan of action, this isn’t a process that should be rushed.
-Cutting corners during the planning phase will only come back to haunt you further down the line.
-Therefore, when creating a plan it’s necessary to – before running it through your team to make sure they’re all on board with your proposal.
+Cutting corners during the planning phase will only come back to haunt you further down the line – this is perhaps the most important project management tip to remember.

 Every project has a timeline.
 Understandably, the idea of working against a ticking clock can be stressful if you’re new to project managing.
 However, with effective time management strategies, even the most inexperienced managers can meet all of their deadlines without sacrificing their quality of work.